BagavanMM/NPynn/README.md

 Finally, after finalizing our model we will now begin to train it.
 This will be done with the `model.train()` function.
 This function has 6 parameters.
 The first two parameters are where you add your labels and features(X, and y). `model.train(X, y)` <br>
 The third parameter is the `validation_data` parameter.
 If you have validation data, you can use this parameter to add your data. `model.train(..., validation_data=(X_val, y_val)` <br>
 You will then need to choose the number of `epochs` as well as `batch_size`. `model.train(..., epochs=5, batch_size=128)` <br>
 Finally, you can specify when you want your model to print the summary while training with the `print_every` function. `model.train(..., print_every=100)`.
-Keep in mind that the this funciton will be 100 by default.
+Keep in mind that this function will be 100 by default.
-<br> Putting this code all together you woudl train your model like this:
+<br> Putting this code all together you would train your model like this:
 ```
 model.train(X, y, validation_data=(X_val, y_val), epochs=5, batch_size=128, print_every=100)
 ```